 Ubuntu 22.04 shows the same version string with a ~ppa~jammy suffix.
 The package also adds the lowercase qmplay2 command to your PATH and the QMPlay2 desktop launchers under /usr/share/applications/.

-Install QMPlay2 on Ubuntu with Flatpak
+Install QMPlay2 with Flatpak on Ubuntu

 If Flatpak is not installed yet, first install Flatpak on Ubuntu.
 This workflow adds Flathub at system scope, so the install, update, and removal steps keep